rafael-vitor/vscode-spacer/README.md

   // Enable different colors for when values are correct multiples of spacer variable "sassSpacer.enableSensitiveColors": true,

+  // A multiple of spacer is considered correct if the quotient of division by spacer is a multiple of this number "sassSpacer.allowQuotientsMultipleOf": 1,

   // Decoration color for adequate values "sassSpacer.adequateValueColor": "#a3ea9d",